yourbasic/bloom/README.md

 ### Roadmap

-* The API of this library is not yet frozen.
+* The API of this library is frozen.
-* Version numbers will adhere to [semantic versioning][sv].
+* Version numbers adhere to [semantic versioning][sv].

+The only accepted reason to modify the API of this package is to handle bug fixes that can't be resolved in any other reasonable way.

 ### Thanks